Kong/docs.konghq.com/app/_src/gateway/reference/configuration/configuration-3.7.x.md

 a control plane role with a database and have them deliver configuration updates to other nodes running to DB-less running in a Data Plane role.

-Valid values to this setting are:
+Valid values for this setting are:

 - `traditional`: do not use Hybrid Mode.
 - `control_plane`: this node runs in a control plane role.
 It can use a